Malaysia – Thailand Border Crossing

-My vehicle involved in accident, what should I do?
+My vehicle involved in an accident, what should I do?

 Read my other post about this here – Malaysia Vehicle Coverage in Thailand

-Do I need International Driving Permit (IDP) / License?
+Do I need an International Driving Permit (IDP) / License?

 For about $30 it is a no brainer for me.
 I don’t really care about paying a fine but an accident could mean thousands of Ringgit in medical, vehicle damages costs and I am not willing to risk it.

 If you’re Malaysian, you can get it at JPJ’s office for RM 150.
-Sample of the IDP can be found at the image on the right below.
+A sample of the IDP can be found at the image on the right below.

 Singaporeans crossing into Thailand?

-In 2016, Singapore travelers entering Thailand through land border checkpoints are eligible to do so without visa only twice in a calendar year.
-However, the government has now revised its regulation and allow Singaporean to enter Thailand for tourism purpose through land border checkpoints more than twice a calendar year without requesting for visa.
+In 2016, Singapore travellers entering Thailand through land border checkpoints are eligible to do so without a visa only twice in a calendar year.
+However, the government has now revised its regulation and allow Singaporean to enter Thailand for tourism purpose through land border checkpoints more than twice a calendar year without requesting a visa.

 This information was gathered from my last trip, the 6 Nation’s Borders Ride which I rode and clocked 8033KM on my 171CC scooter.